mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

   - Number of Parts
   - LocalEducationAgencyId (this **must** be the LEA organization ID - local courses cannot be validated via a school/site ID)
   - CourseTitle
+  - CareerPathwayDescriptor (for Career and Technical Education courses only)
   - CourseDefinedByDescriptorId = "LEA"
   - CourseIdentificationCode - repeat the CourseCode (this is an ed-fi requirement)
   - CourseIdentificationSystemDescriptor = "LEA course code"